anquanscan/sec-tools/README.md

 [fisy-fuzz](https://github.com/0xricksanchez/fisy-fuzz): This is the full file system fuzzing framework that I presented at the Hack in the Box 2020 Lockdown Edition conference in April.
 [WEB-DOJO-SECURITY](https://github.com/jacfpentester/WEB-DOJO-SECURITY): Instalacion, configuracion y resulcion de las maquinas de la VM Web Dojo Security ( Web Pentesting ).
 [Cyber-News-Bot](https://github.com/JMousqueton/Cyber-News-Bot): A bot to retweet everything related to Cyber Security based on hashtag
 [shodanwave](https://github.com/jimywork/shodanwave): Shodanwave is a tool for exploring and obtaining information from Netwave IP Camera.
+[hashpass](https://github.com/stepchowfun/hashpass): A simple password manager with a twist.